The Great Ecstasy of Woodcarver Steiner: Production

-The film includes footage shot in the German towns of Oberstdorf and Garmisch-Partenkirchen, as well as Planica in Yugoslavia (now Slovenia).
+The film includes footage shot in the German towns of Oberstdorf and Garmisch-Partenkirchen, as well as Planica 1974 competition in Yugoslavia (now Slovenia), Bad Aussee in Austria and in Steiner's swiss home.
 The film was made as part of a series for a German television station, which restricted in some ways the content.
 Herzog's original cut was 60 minutes long, but it was edited down to 45 minutes to fit in a one-hour television spot.
 The station also required Herzog himself to appear on camera, which he had not typically done in his previous documentaries.

+During the movie Steiner often expresses his fascination for flying in general, but also the insecurity of ski flying.
+Especially at the International Ski Flying Week in Planica 1974, where the Swiss seriously crashes after the second jump, he constantly criticizes the jury for choosing a too long distance along the in-run and expecting too much from him.
+He also calles their behavior a "scandal".
+Steiner later voluntarily chooses a shorter distance for the in-run.
+Nevertheless he wins the competition and closes with the sarcastic remark, that the "Yugoslavs are hopefully satisfied".

+The film ends with a quotation from the short story "Helblings Geschichte" by Robert Walser, altered to replace Helbing with Steiner.